This is the fourth edition of the Housing Stability Monitor and will explore data through September 2024.

-Posted on April 30, 2024
+Posted on December 6, 2024

 By Matija Jankovic at MHP’s Center for Housing Data

-Over the last three years, MHP’s Center for Housing Data has been researching and reporting on housing stability in Massachusetts.
+Over the last four years, MHP’s Center for Housing Data has been researching and reporting on housing stability in Massachusetts.
 Amid fluctuating unemployment rates, wavering legal protections, changes to crucial support systems, and ever-growing rents and home sale prices, trends in eviction and foreclosure rates in the Commonwealth deserve regular attention.

 During the pandemic, MHP established an internal Eviction and Foreclosure Task Force, bringing together staff from across our organization to compile data on eviction and foreclosure rates, discuss changes to key policies and supportive programs, and brainstorm opportunities to better support renters and homeowners across the state.
+To date, the Center for Housing Data has released three editions of the Housing Stability Monitor highlighting eviction and foreclosure data across the state’s 351 municipalities.
+This edition also features a special report on growing homelessness amid elevated eviction filing rates and ongoing shelter capacity concerns.

-To date, the Center for Housing Data has released two editions of the Housing Stability Monitor highlighting eviction and foreclosure data across the 351 municipalities in Massachusetts.
 We are committed to making this critical data public and releasing quarterly editions of this research.
 Prior editions are available for download below, and this edition showcases the latest available housing stability data – we encourage you to explore the latest eviction and foreclosure trends to see how your community has been affected.

 EVICTION TRENDS